AlexCiocan/algos101/README.md

 # Algos 101 crash course approach.

 !!!!!!
-Wheneven possible user Collections.* or Arrays.* util classes.
+Whenever possible user Collections.* or Arrays.* util classes.

 1. Implement Bubble sort for both arrays and collections( 2 approaches).
 Performance ?..
 Can you improve it ?